TaykhoomDalal/pype/README.md

 ## Future Plans

-Support for PheWAS on data from a greater variety of studies, faster PheWAS execution, and more visualization options.
+Better support for PheWAS on data from a greater variety of studies, faster PheWAS execution, and more visualization options.

 Move from annotating nearby genes using manual method using HG19 gene list to using the BioThings API.

+Adding all known Mendelian Randomization methods.

 ## License
 This project is licensed under the Apache 2.0 license.

 ## Author
-Taykhoom Dalal (Undergraduate Student at the University of California, Los Angeles)
+Taykhoom Dalal (Ph.D. student at the [Tri-Institutional Ph.D.
+Program in Computational Biology and Medicine](https://compbio.triiprograms.org/))

 ## Mentor
 [Dr. Chirag Patel (Harvard Medical School)](https://dbmi.hms.harvard.edu/people/chirag-patel)